shahirulprojects/DONT-DELETE-sushi-bites/README.md

 ## <a name="features">🔋 Features</a>

-👉 **CSS Variables**: Utilize CSS variables to maintain a consistent and easily adjustable styling approach throughout the project
+👉 **CSS Variables**: Utilize CSS variables to maintain a consistent and easily adjustable styling approach throughout the project.

 👉 **Importing CSS Files**: Import CSS files into others, promoting modularity and organization in styling.